cloud-foundations-on-aws/cloud-foundations-templates/trackers-and-planning/README.md

 # Trackers and planning templates

-The [trackers and planning](./trackers-and-planning/README.md) directory contains project management templates and cloud documentation planning resources to assist in setting up your cloud foundation environment.
+The [trackers and planning](./trackers-and-planning/README.md) contains project management and documentation templates and planning resources to assist in setting up your cloud foundation environment.
+This includes naming conventions, tagging dictionary, capability tracker, and many others.

 | Template | Description |
 | -------- | ----------- |